Skip to content

 4. Records a structured result with status, source, timing, message, and optional remediation guidance.

-auth check is a lightweight preflight validation step, not a full execution run.
+validate --auth is a lightweight preflight validation step, not a full execution run.

 Supported Authentication Sources